GAndromidas/linuxinstaller/USAGE.md

   - All applications and utilities
   - Security features
   - Performance optimizations
-  - Optional gaming tools
-  - Additional tools (GIMP, Kdenlive, FileZilla, etc.)
+  - Additional productivity tools (Krita, Kdenlive, FileZilla, etc.)

 ### Minimal Mode (Recommended for New Users)
 - **Best for:** New users and those who want a clean, essential setup